 Insulation can save you money as it prevents heat loss.
 Which in turn reduces the amount of energy used to heat your home.
 Finally reducing the amount it costs to heat your home.
 Insulation does many other things such as preventing your home from getting too hot in the summer and helps reduce the impact of sound.
 Breathable insulation such as Thermafleece can also help regulate humidity levels within the building fabric.

 What product can I use to achieve a 1 hour fire rated floor?

 We sell products rather than specific systems, all of which are fire tested.
 Because a 1 hour fire rated floor is a system of products, you should consult the floor system supplier.

 Can I lay natural or recycled insulation on top of existing mineral wool insulation in my loft?

-All our insulations can be laid on top of existing insulation, even Thermofloc, which is a loose insulation made from recycled paper.
+You can lay all our insulations on top of existing insulation.
+Even Thermofloc, a loose insulation made from recycled paper.

 Do I need to insulate my loft hatch?